Uncontested Divorce in Colorado

 • The Petition: This form can be filed by a single partner or by both.
 It is applicable for divorcing couples having children and those who do not have children.

-• The Petitioner’s Verified Motion and Order for Publication: If the Petitioner does not know where to locate the Respondent, then this form is utilized.
+• The Petitioner's Verified Motion and Order for Publication: If the Petitioner does not know where to locate the Respondent, this form is utilized.

 • The Response: The sole occasion when this form is used is when the Respondent files an answer to the Petition.